ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

    additional, smaller tokens to represent the data...
 Unless the typos are so popular that they have made it into the vocabulary.
-2. Typo occurrence shifts a sentence away from its intended location in embedding space -- as the typo frequency increases, the typo-laden embedding will grow more dissimilar from the correct embedding
+2. Typo occurrence shifts a sentence away from its intended location in embedding space -- as the typo frequency increases, the typo-laden embedding will grow more dissimilar from the correct embedding.
 3. Typos increase error rates -- as typos alter the tokenization and embedding pipeline, the language model experiences distribution shift and cannot predict as well for the error-laden inputs.
 Text with typos will have higher perplexity than correct text, and questions with typos will have lower response accuracy than correct questions.